nikoliiina97-sys/Computational-Institutional-Analysis-of-Deep-Trade-Agreements/README.md

 3. Open `DTA_Architecture_Analysis.Rmd`.
 4. Render the notebook from a clean R session.

-The R and package versions used for the final run are recorded in `replication_output/sessionInfo.txt`.
+The R and package versions used for the final run are recorded in `sessionInfo.txt`.

 ## Thesis